-Some examples of how technology is used to conduct sexual misconduct include:
+Some examples of how technology is misused include:

-- Social media– getting passwords, sharing information without permission, impersonation, public humiliation, threats, enlisting others to harass, exposing public information, setting up fake profiles such as on Tinder.
+- Social media - Getting passwords, sharing information without permission, impersonating, public humiliation, threats, enlisting others to harass, exposing public information, setting up fake profiles such as on Tinder.

-- Doxying – sourcing and collecting someone’s personal/private information and then publicly releasing it online.
+- Doxxing - Sourcing and collecting someone’s personal/private information and publicly releasing it online.

 - Spoofing - Falsifying phone number (for caller ID), email address, IP address, location/GPS, to confuse source of communication.

-- Deepfakes – Videos in which a person’s face/voice can be interposed in another video, such as pornography, to make them appear as though the participated in certain acts or made certain statements.
-Of note, deepfake technology is more advanced when it comes to inserting female-presenting individuals.
+- Deep fakes - Videos in which a person’s face/voice can be interposed onto another video, such as pornography, to make them appear as though they participated in certain acts or made certain statements.

 SHARE understands the emotional strain and/or mental health challenges of experiencing cyber-abuse and is here to help you.
 The SHARE Center can assist in assessing the situation and obtaining the help needed.
 The decision of how to proceed is always left up to you, unless the situation involves a serious, imminent safety concern.